 The residence hall program is designed to provide experiences in self-government, sharing relationships, and other responsibilities that encourage maturity and independence.

 All residents have access to the BYU Computer Network which provides them with internet access as well as printing capabilities with Open Access printing.
 Using the Internet, residents may access many campus resources including ScholarSearch (BYU Library), Learning Suite (course specific web sites), and many other resources.

 Residence Halls for Men and Women

-Board and room in Helaman Halls is provided for both men and women.
+Room and board in Helaman Halls is provided for both men and women.
 Two communities are available: one for 18-year-old and younger residents and one for 19-year-old and older residents.
-The 18-year-old and younger community is most typically comprised of the most recent high school graduates.
-The 19-year-old and older community is comprised of returning residents and students who turned 19 prior to January 1 of the previous academic year.
+The 18 and Under community is typically comprised of the most recent high school graduates.
+The 19 and Over community is comprised of returning residents and students who turned 19 prior to January 1 of the previous academic year.

-Each hall contains student lounges; study rooms; common shower and restroom areas; and laundry and storage facilities.
+Each hall contains student lounges, study rooms, music rooms, common shower and restroom areas, laundry room, and storage facilities.
 The central building features a spacious dining facility (Cannon Commons), a reception area, offices, and mail service for the entire residence area.
 Recreational facilities include sports courts and large lawn areas.

 Apartment Living for Men and Women